xpto999us/Minidlna-For-Windows-with-Transcoding/README.md

 Fork errors when running minidlna: check https://cygwin.com/faq/faq.html#faq.using.bloda for incompatible software (or run mindlna inside a VM with a Tiny Win10 - 5GB of hard disk space).

-Msg "network error" (or other msg) at end of the movie: insert -af apad=whole_dur=999999 in ffmpeg line command (....-pix_fmt yuv420p  -c:a ac3 -b:a 448k -af apad=whole_dur=999999  -f mpegts pipe:1)
+Msg "network error" (or other msg) at end of the movie(TV disconnect): a)insert -af apad=whole_dur=999999 in ffmpeg line command (....-pix_fmt yuv420p  -c:a ac3 -b:a 448k -af apad=whole_dur=999999  -f mpegts pipe:1)
+b)start movie from Seek folder ("play to 00H00MIN",etc).
+Burn subtitles.

 Subtitles with same name of the video/movie.
 Subtitles name without special characters (no [], (), etc).